Chief of Staff · AI Managed Agents

 Which tools, which order, who owns it after launch, and how it plugs into the operating system you already have.

-We have AI tools in pockets, but no one owns the program.
+We have AI tools (and a lot of them), but no one owns the strategy and program.

 I turn experiments into an operating cadence: clear owners, useful workflows, measured adoption, and a stack your team can actually maintain.

-We know the work is messy, but we are not sure what to automate.
+We know the work is messy, but we are not sure what to automate (and when).

-We map the real process first, then choose the smallest useful automation.
-Not everything needs an agent, and the judgment matters.
+We map the all processes first, then prioritize the most useful and effective automations.
+Not everything needs an AI agent, sometimes a spreadsheet it is.

-The strategy makes sense in a deck, but not on Monday.
+The strategy makes sense in a deck, but not in the daily grind.

-I translate ambition into sequencing, rituals, budgets, and decisions.
-The plan has to survive contact with the calendar.
+I translate vision into processes, rituals, budgets, and decisions.
+The plan has to survive the actual day-to-day.

 The team is growing faster than the operating system around it.

-I help rebuild the structures underneath: roles, handoffs, manager rhythms, tooling, risk, and the financial visibility to keep scaling cleanly.
+I help (re)build the architecture underneath: roles, handoffs, manager rhythms, tooling, risk, and the financial visibility to keep scaling effectively.

 What I do

 The work clusters into five areas.
-Most engagements touch two or three.
+Most engagements touch three or more.

 01